-Ligaments are another type of connective tissue that attach two bones and consequently hold the joints together.
-Tendons that attach two bones and consequently hold the joints together.
-Tendons are similar but different type of tissue that attach the muscles to the bones.
-All of these tissues, the bones, ligaments, tendons, and the skeletal muscles themselves are made up of proteins.
-The most predominant protein is collagen.
+Ligaments and tendons are another type of connective tissue that attach two bones and muscles, holding them together.
+These tissues - bones, ligaments, tendons, and the skeletal muscles are made up of proteins.
+To a large extent, this protein is collagen.

 Vital Proteins Collagen contains 18 amino-acids, including 8 out of 9 essential amino-acids.
 It is characterized by the predominance of glycine, proline and hydroxyproline, which represent about 50% of the total amino-acid content.
 Glycine and proline concentration is 10 to 20 times higher than in other proteins.
 This very specific composition of amino acids, provides Vital Proteins Collagen with nutritional functional properties that can not be found with other protein sources.
 Our Collagen is a high purity natural bio-active product containing more than 97% protein, supplied in a form that can be easily used and digested by the human body.